Mackenzie Crook: Other work

 Crook has directed a music video for the London electro band Paw Paw (his sister Zoe is one of the band members).
 The stop motion animation video accompanies the band's debut single 'Wired OK', released on 16 July 2007 on Albino Recordings.

 Crook appeared as a postman in the music video for Paul McCartney's single "Dance Tonight" alongside actress Natalie Portman.
 The video for the song was directed by Michel Gondry and was posted exclusively on YouTube on 22 May 2007.

 Crook has a deal with publisher Faber to illustrate and write a children's book.
 His first one, The Windvale Sprites, was released in November 2011.
 It was announced on 8 February 2012, that Crook's book was nominated for the Waterstones Children's Book Prize, in the 5–12-year-old category.
 The book contains references to a storm in 1987 which hit Dartford and surrounding areas.

-On 9 April 2010 it was announced that Crook would star in the music video for Slow Club's new single, "Giving Up on Love", after band member Rebecca Taylor wrote to him.
+On 9 April 2010, it was announced that Crook would star in the music video for Slow Club's new single, "Giving Up on Love", after band member Rebecca Taylor wrote to him.

 Crook regularly works in radio, and appeared in the BBC Radio Four show North by Northamptonshire, in 2011 alongside Geoffrey Palmer, Sheila Hancock, Lizzie Roper and Jessica Henwick.

 Crook narrated the audiobook version of the novel Charlotte Street by Danny Wallace.

-In June 2024 it was announced that Crook would be directing series 2 of Bridget Christie's Channel 4 menopause comedy drama, The Change.
+In June 2024, it was announced that Crook would direct the second series of Bridget Christie's Channel 4 comedy-drama about menopause The Change.

 Crook has written two children's books: The Windvale Sprites and The Lost Journals of Benjamin Tooth.
 His first book written for adults, If Nick Drake Came To My House, was set for release in November 2024.